watermelonexpress/benchprep-tagster/README.md

 2. Execute `prepare` using Bundler
     - Example: `bundle exec prepare`
     - This will create and push a branch using the agreed upon branch naming convention (`deploy-YYYYDDMM`) where `YYYYDDMM` refers to the _deployment_ date, not the date on which the branch is created.
-    - NOTE:  If no script parameters are specified, the script assumes the deployment date will be the upcoming Thursday relative to the day on which the branch is created.
-For example, if the branch is created on Tuesday, April 3 2018, a branch named `deploy-20180405` will be created.
+    - NOTE:  If no script parameters are specified, the script assumes the deployment date will be the one week from the day on which the branch is created.
+For example, if the branch is created on Thursday, August 22, 2019, a branch named `deploy-20190829` will be created.

 ### Options